Published July 30, 2021

 Sue’s gift for strategic thinking is even more impressive when you consider the incredible complexity of UB’s technology systems, which are designed to meet the diverse and overlapping needs of our many faculty, staff and students.
 Despite this, Sue understands how to build and maintain systems without disrupting the important work happening at UB.

-Institutional knowledge is, in its most raw form, the ability to quickly make judgements, resolve problems, seize opportunities.
+Institutional knowledge is, in its most raw form, the ability to quickly make judgments, resolve problems, seize opportunities.
 These skills are invaluable, and can only be honed through years of working within an organization and with its people.
 They are all areas in which Sue is acutely, uniquely talented.

 Sue’s absence is tempered only by the lasting impact her mentorship has had on new professionals throughout her career, countless professionals who continue to put Sue’s knowledge and values to good use here at UB and elsewhere.